Last Updated on 10th March 2020

 Fortnite is a cross-platform game that was launched in 2017, is one of the most popular games of 2018, taking the number one spot with children and young people.
-It is available on PC, Xbox Playstation & iOS Devices and it’s coming soon to Android.
+It is available on PC, Xbox, Nintendo Switch, Playstation & Mobile Devices.

 Age: You need to be at least 13 years old to play Fortnite.
 It also has a PEGI rating of 13+.

 Fortnite: Battle Royale features up to 100 players, who can be playing alone or can join the game in small squads.
 The aim of the game is to stay alive; striving to be the last player remaining after the others have been killed.

 The nature of the game (staying alive) is proving to to be very addictive to those who play.
 Therefore, if you allow children in your care to play the game, it is important to enforce screen time limits to ensure children don’t spend too much time playing it.

 The game features ‘cross-platform play’ between either the PC computer, gaming console or on a mobile device.
 This means that children in your care can play on Xbox against someone playing on a mobile device.